keerthi5465/Futurense-Intenship-1/README.md

 - **UI/UX Design**: Completed key pages design with a focus on user experience.
 - **Version Control**: Coordinated team projects with integrated frontend tech stacks.
 - **Comprehensive Learning**: Covered Python data structures including Lists, Tuples, Dictionaries, and Sets.
+- **Created a chatBot**: Integereated a Gemini - API and got hold on the AI which can make responses on promots.

 Let's continue the momentum! 🌟💪